 In cases where a large cavity or large failing filling is present, or after root canal treatment, we will recommend a crown to restore the tooth.
 A crown is a “cap" that is placed over the tooth to improve its strength and appearance.
 Each crown is custom created to blend in seamlessly with your smile.

 If you are missing a tooth, a bridge is a tooth-replacement option.
 It is a restoration that is created from crowns placed on the teeth on either side of the missing tooth.
-These crowns are connected to an artificial tooth, which is placed into the space.
+These crowns are connected to an artificial tooth which is placed into the space.
 A bridge can also be used to replace multiple missing teeth in a row.
-Because it is cemented into place, it is a more secure option than a denture or a partial.
+It is a more secure option than a denture or a partial because it is cemented into place.

 A dental implant is a permanent tooth replacement.
 The implant is a titanium root form that is surgically placed into the bone.
 During the course of a few months, the implant will securely fuse to the bone.
 At that point, the implant can serve as a secure foundation for the crown restoration.
 At completion, the implant will look like and function as a real tooth.